mworion/MountWizzard4/docs/source/install_mw4.rst

 Step 1
 ------

 Please create a working directory of your choice and location.
+For MacOSx I would recommend not using a location on the desktop as it might cause troubles with execution right in newer OSx installations.
 The directory can be renamed later on, it also can also be moved to any other location.
 Copy the scripts for your platform into this directory.

 the directory should than for OSx look like: